 - TCO ANALYSIS: Identify current and migration cost, determine break-even costs and time frames and calculate saving following the transition.

-- Infrastructure security, identity and access control, regulatory compliance and security monitoring and analytics.
+- SECURITY & RISK ASSESSMENT: Infrastructure security, identity and access control, regulatory compliance and security monitoring and analytics.

-- A roadmap providing a defined set of activities needed for Cloud readiness A security and compliance analysis of risks to your organization
+- A roadmap providing a defined set of activities needed for cloud readiness, security and compliance analysis of risks to your organization.

-- Evaluation by our experienced Cloud Consultants generates current information about your organization’s IT as a solid foundation for successful planning
+- Cloud Consultants generates current information about your organization’s IT as a solid foundation for successful planning.

 Phase 2: CLASSIFY